Top 10 Least Popular Places in South Africa That You Don't Want to Visit

 Photo: discoverafrica |

-Spreading luxuriantly over much of northeastern South Africa, the Kruger National Park is one of Africa’s finest wildlife reserves, a treasure trove of wildlife in a region of exceptional natural beauty and an essential part of any South African safari.
+The Kruger National Park, one of Africa's finest wildlife reserves and a treasure trove of wildlife in a region of exceptional natural beauty, sprawls luxuriantly over much of northeastern South Africa.
+It is a crucial component of any South African safari.

 6. Nqutu